Coaching Case Studies

 Issue: Sarah wanted to prepare for a difficult conversation with her boss.

 What we did in the session: We began with Sarah talking through the context and what she wanted the conversation to address.
 We then moved into an “empty chair” exercise: first, Sarah spoke to a chair in which she imagined her boss was sitting, and rehearsed her opening to the meeting.
 Next, she moved into the empty chair, put herself in her boss’s shoes, and said out loud what she thought he would say in response.
 Sarah then alternated between playing herself and her boss, as the imagined conversation went back and forth.
-The final step in the exercise was for Sarah to take herself to the side of the space containing the two chairs, imagine herself stepping into the shoes of a good friend who had been observing the dialogue, then voicing what her friend had observed about the “meeting”, and what advice her friend had for her.
+The final step in the exercise was for Sarah to imagine herself stepping into the shoes of a good friend who had been observing the dialogue, then voicing what her friend had observed about the “meeting”, and what advice she had.
 We spent the final part of the session with Sarah reviewing what she had learned, and identifying some specific steps she would now take to further prepare for the meeting with her boss.

 Outcome: Sarah felt clearer about the reasonableness of what she wanted to ask for, had identified some possible objections and evasions which her boss might deploy, and practiced how she would keep the meeting on track to meet her objectives.
 As a result, Sarah felt less anxious and more confident about the meeting.